Saba Kohli Dave

 September 27, 2024

-Case study: The importance of investing in people and culture
+Case study: The importance of investing in people and organisational culture

 Building a people-centric work culture leads to organisational growth for nonprofits.
 Makkala Jagriti's experience in effective internal capacity building shows how.